 But when I stop

 I remember who all this was for”

-As you perform your year end reflection think carefully about those words.
-Remember your checklist should not be written by someone else.
-If you make a checklist of goals it should be yours and yours alone.
+As you perform your year-end reflection, think carefully about those words.
+Remember not to let someone else write your checklist.
+The goals should be yours and yours alone.

-What we think we want out of life, what others want for us and what we really want are rarely the same thing.
+What we think we want out of life, what others want for us, and what we want are rarely the same.
 Reflecting on these moments can help us refocus our goals.

 How to Feel More Alive This Year